Eye Disease Diagnosis & Management In Calgary

 • Dark spots

-• Lines appear distorted or wavy
+• Lines appearing distorted or wavy

 As you age, the proteins in your eyes’ natural lens restructure into a cloudy film called a cataract.
 In the short term, cataracts can be treated with strong eyeglass prescriptions.